The purpose of freezing breast milk is to save it in order to feed it to your baby later.

 Also, don't fill the bag to the top.
 Leave a few inches of space at the top of the bag and squeeze the air out before closing, that way you won't open your freezer to find a freezer full of spilled milk.

-In a breast milk freezer tray
+breast milk freezer tray

 Freezing breast milk in a milk tray is a very good option, one that I just recently found out about, because it allows you to freeze your breast milk into milk sticks that fit easily into a bottle.